Senbagh Upazila: Geography

-Senbagh is located at 22.9833°N 91.2333°E. It has 38,067 units of households and a total area of 155.83 km2.
-It is enclosed by Nangalkot Upazila (to the north), Noakhali Sadar and Companiganj Upazila (south), Daganbhuiyan Upazila (east), with Begumgaj and Laksam Upazila (to the west).
+Senbagh is located at 22.9833°N 91.2333°E. It has a total area of 155.83 km2.
+It is enclosed by Nangalkot Upazila (to the north), Noakhali Sadar and Companiganj upazilas (south), Daganbhuiyan Upazila (east), with Begumganj and Laksam Upazila (to the west).

 History

 Senbagh was formerly under the jurisdiction of Begumganj Thana.
 However, it was not possible to maintain law and order in the northeast of this area as it was far away from the police station at Begumganj.
 Thus, a small outpost was established in the village of Senbagh, near the Baghra Dighi.
 The early 20th century marked an important part in the educational development of Senbagh.
 The Jainagar Wajidiyyah Alim Madrasa was established in 1900, and two years later, the Samir Munshir Hat Dakhil Madrasa was established.
 Another Dakhil madrasa, the Kadra Hamidiyyah Madrasa was founded in 1919.
 In 1922, Senbagh was officially established as a thana with Mirganj Bazar as its headquarters.
 Mirganj Bazar later came to be known as Senbagh Bazar.
-During the Bangladesh Liberation War of 1971, freedom fighters set up a training camp in Kanrihat while the Pakistan Army camp was situated at Domnakandi Primary School.
-A brawl emerged between the two factions in the latter camp where several freedom fighters were killed.
+During the Bangladesh Liberation War of 1971, freedom fighters set up a training camp in Kankirhat while the Pakistan Army camp was situated at Domnakandi Primary School.
+A fight emerged between the two factions in the latter camp where several freedom fighters were killed.
 Its status was upgraded to upazila (sub-district) in 1983, as part of the President of Bangladesh Hussain Muhammad Ershad's decentralisation programme.

 Demographics

+According to the 2011 Census of Bangladesh, Senbagh Upazila had 53,943 households and a population of 282,894.
+68,607 (24.25%) were under 10 years of age.
+Senbagh had a literacy rate (age 7 and over) of 56.67%, compared to the national average of 51.8%, and a sex ratio of 1122 females per 1000 males.
+26,807 (9.48%) lived in urban areas.

 As of the 1991 Bangladesh census, Senbagh has a population of 216,309.
 Males are 48.24% of the population, and females 51.76%.
 This Upazila's eighteen-and-older population is 100,117.
 Senbagh has an average literacy rate of 43.5% (7+ years), and the national average of 32.4% literate.

 The total area of the town is 15.7 km2, and the population is 23,530: male 49.34%, female 50.66%; population density per km2 1499.
 The literacy rate among the town's people is 49.3%.